-If you mainly hear negative things in the media about a certain place it gets embedded in your brain as somewhat dodgy.
+If you mainly hear negative things in the media about a certain place it might get embedded in your brain as somewhat dodgy and even unsafe.
 It’s sort of a weird phenomenon.

-Calais really is more of a charming little seaside town than I expected.
-The day after my volunteer experience with Help Refugees - that you can read about here - I had some time before my ferry back to the UK, which I used to see the city.
-Here are a few tips if you happen to find yourself there:
+Aside from that, Calais these days is more of an unassuming little seaside town than I expected.
+The day after my volunteer experience with Help Refugees, I had some time before my ferry back to the UK, which I used to see the city.

 Town Hall & Rodin Statue